Undergraduate Program Launches Financial Literacy Program

 Student mentors seek to help bridge this wealth disparity after undergoing an extensive onboarding process.
-Elizabeth Wheeler (B’23), board member of the Georgetown McDonough FGI chapter, spoke to the invaluable financial literacy students learn.
+Elizabeth Wheeler (C’23), board member of the Georgetown FGI chapter, spoke to the invaluable financial literacy students learn.

 “The financial literacy skills students learn will change the way they approach personal finance throughout their lives,” said Wheeler.
 “They begin with the foundations of saving and investing, and move on to understand the fundamental power of compounding by watching their own money grow.”

 Data from the 2019 Survey of Consumer Finances (SCF) show that long-standing and substantial wealth disparities between families in different racial and ethnic groups were little changed since the last survey in 2016.
 Wealthy households are six times more likely to invest in stocks, and typically earn eight times as much as savings accounts pay, according to the Federal Reserve.

 “FGI is a unique opportunity as it provides long-term and truly life changing benefits to students,” said Luke Crowley (B’23), board member, FGI.
 “Given the wealth inequality that exists in Washington D.C., it is a fantastic opportunity to not only teach high school students about investing, but provide them with the capital necessary to get started.”